yevster/github-pullrequest-resource/README.md

 # Github Pull Request Resource

+*Fork of [jtarchie/github-pullrequest-resource](https://github.com/jtarchie/github-pullrequest-resource), modified to allow additional customizability of build status title and description.
+Unless you specifically require these features, you should use the original.*

 Tracks Github pull requests made to a particular Github repo.
 In the spirit of [Travis CI](https://travis-ci.org/), a status of pending, success, or failure will be set on the pull request, which must be explicitly defined in your pipeline.